Composer Performer teacher

 Indian Sacred Music, like mantra, is much, much more that just adding a Sanskrit text to a melody and play some guitar or harmonium cords into it...
 Actually, mantra does not need music!
 But if at all, one would like to have the honor to recite it in a musical way, it is a great responsibility to create music which can transmit its true meaning, essence, wisdom and purpose, one can call it, 'making the right call'.
 So it needs a fragrance of India in its music - just the Indian text is not enough.
 In needs to be presented and performed adequately.

-The so popular "mantra concerts" have little or nothing to do with the science of manta.
+The so popular "mantra concerts" have little or nothing to do with the science of practicing mantra in its true sense.

 Our music - classical and devotional - comes from a milenary culture with roots in spirituality and deserves all the respect and appreciation, since it was inspired by wise and enlightened beings who were able to touch spaces of the most hidden corners of sound, with the right understanding, allowing to unfold its natural powers when rightly applied.